freerange/site/soups/weeknotes/week-334.snip.markdown

 For a while we've wondered what metrics are being collected to evaluate the effectiveness of the current smart answers.

-This week we established that there currently isn't a way for to see what percentage of people arriving at the beginning of a smart answer make it through to an outcome page, or whether there's a particular point at which people get stuck.
+This week we established that there currently isn't an easy way to see what percentage of people arriving at the beginning of a smart answer make it through to an outcome page, or whether there's a particular point at which people get stuck.

 Everyone agrees that it would be useful to be able to see data like this, and so we've made a start at getting some basic metrics in place using Google Analytics.